 Insert Figure 1 about here

 Figure 1.
-The chart from Penlon's open innovation project (courtesy of Ventilator Challenge UK)
+A chart from Penlon's open innovation project (courtesy of Ventilator Challenge UK)

 In our samples, we examine the contextual factors that may affect the projects' successful or unsuccessful outcomes.
 Contextual factors such as governance, funding, and institutional factors were analyzed to ensure the findings were not affected by contextual factors.
 While cases collected differed in terms of location, size, and function allocation, they were conducted during a similar time when the demand for ventilators was high.
 In addition, the product of focus was similar – ventilation devices used for the use of Covid-19.
 We acknowledge that the complexity of the ventilation devices may vary from one another due to the different development and prototyping methods of each team.
 However, the product functionality and application were similar – to be used to treat Covid-19 patients during emergency use.
 Additionally, the time frame and environment of which it was developed and manufactured were also similar across the cases.
 Hence, the antecedents of the success or failures of the projects can be analyzed and study.
 Rather, the rarity of case studies being in the similar context such as this is high resulting in our results being even more relevant given the controlled environmental setting of this real-life projects.
 Hence, with these being kept constant, we could better analyze the open innovation model and organizational roles involved.